LAB3 builds IoT platform for University of Adelaide

-LAB3 has delivered an Internet of Things (IoT) data platform to the University of Adelaide to help the university commercialise analytics developed in association with SA Water to monitor leaks across water pipe networks.
+LAB3 has delivered an Internet of Things (IoT) data platform to the University of Adelaide to help the university commercialise analytics developed in association with an Australian water utlity to monitor leaks in water pipe networks.

-LAB3 director of data, IoT & AI Alain Blanchette, told CRN that the company’s platform SensorMine, “leverages Microsoft and Azure technology and is a ready-made and easily customised IoT data platform which can process, visualise, and present large amounts of data near on instantaneously ready for practical use.”
+LAB3's SensorMine platform, “leverages Microsoft and Azure technology and is a ready-made and easily customised IoT data platform which can process, visualise, and present large amounts of data near on instantaneously ready for practical use," LAB3 director of data, IoT & AI, Alain Blanchette, told IoT Hub's sister title CRN.

 “Clients benefit from dashboards that are easy to read on any screen by operational managers,” Blanchette said.